Help us improve

 From optimus

-Reviews git changes, PRs/MRs, or branch diffs against coding guidelines using 5-7 parallel agents for bugs, security/logic errors, violations, test coverage, and simplification.
-Deep mode iteratively auto-fixes.
+Reviews local changes, PRs/MRs, or branch diffs against project coding guidelines using 5-7 parallel review agents (bug detection, security/logic, guideline compliance, code simplification, test coverage, contract quality).
+High-signal findings only.

 Analyze local git changes (or a PR/MR) against the project's coding guidelines, using 5 to 7 parallel review agents for comprehensive coverage.
 High-signal findings only: bugs, logic errors, security issues, guideline violations.
 Excludes style concerns, subjective suggestions, and linter-catchable issues.